neon-fish/cass/README.md

 Run `cass --help` for more instructions and options.

-- Prompts may or may not be wrapped in quotation marks.
-If the prompt contains special characters, quotation marks must be used to be interpreted by the terminal correctly.
+Prompts may or may not be wrapped in quotation marks.
+If the prompt contains special characters, quotation marks must be used to avoid the terminal interpreting them as instructions.

+Flags:

+- `--update`: install the latest version of the NPM package
-- Pass the `--verbose` or `-v` flag to enable verbose output
+- `--verbose` or `-v`: enable verbose output
-- Pass the `--dry` or `--dry-run` flag to disable sending an actrual API request
+- `--dry` or `--dry-run`: disable sending an actrual API request
-- Pass the `--cls` or `--clear` flag to archive the recent message history
+- `--cls` or `--clear`: archive the recent message history
-- Pass the `--cass-dir` flag to open the config directory in file explorer
+- `--cass-dir`: open the config directory in file explorer

 ## Development